 Injuries

 A work-related injury is an injury that arises out of and in the course of employment.
-You can see the full definition in Policy 2.1 Arising Out Of and In The Course Of Employment.
+You can see the full definition in Policy 2.1 Arising Out Of and In The Course Of Employment

 If one of your workers is injured at work, they should get medical attention right away, if needed.

 The injured worker doesn’t have to report their injury to us, but they must report the details of their injury to you, their employer.
+Workers are required to give their employer written notice of the injury within a reasonable time.
+This notice must include:

 It is an offence under the Workers’ Safety and Compensation Act for anyone to discourage a worker from making a claim for compensation.